 Branch Out To Your Fellow Freelancers and Build A Strong Network of at least 12 Freelancers; who you can connect with.

-If You’re A Freelance Content Writer, don’t just Stick Within Your Niche; instead, make sure you have connections with Designers, Developers, etc..
+For Example: If You’re A Freelance Content Writer, don’t just Stick Within Your Niche; instead, make sure you have connections with Designers, Developers, etc..

 Bottom Line...